-Lady Elliot Island is a coral cay located at the southern tip of the World Heritage Listed Great Barrier Reef.
+Lady Elliot Island is a coral cay located at the southern tip of Australia's World Heritage Listed Great Barrier Reef.
 Situated within a highly protected ’Green Zone’ the island is a sanctuary for over 1,200 species of marine life and is known for its abundance of manta rays, turtles, amazing array of spectacular marine life and unspoilt coral reef.

 Lady Elliot Island is located 80kms north-east of Bundaberg and is the closest Great Barrier Reef island to Brisbane, Queensland’s southern capital.
 Day trippers or overnight guests can access the island by scenic flight from Bundaberg, Hervey Bay/Fraser Coast, Brisbane (Redcliffe) and the Gold Coast.